alansfyeung/248acu-website/_pages/payments.md

 title: Make a payment to 248 ACU
 tagline: |
   We accept electronic payment for term fees and activity fees, including credit card payments and bank transfers.
-description: Make credit card payments online to 248 ACU for term fees and activitry fees
+description: Make online credit card or EFT payments to 248 ACU for term fees and activity fees
 permalink: /payments/
 categories: info payment
 sidebar: